Living In Kansas City

 Christopher Elbow Artisanal Chocolates mixes chocolate with a variety of other flavors such as lavender, grapefruit, chili, and elderflower to create a small work of edible art.
 The chocolatier gained national acclaim when Oprah Winfrey named his chocolates one of her “Favorite Things”.

 And again, it wouldn’t be Kansas City without barbeque.
-Gates and Sons, Arthur Bryant’s, Fiorella’s Jack Stack, Oklahoma Joe’s, BB’s Lawnside, Danny Edward’s, Winslow’s, Hayward’s, and Smokestack—just to name a few of the local joints.
-The typical long and slow smoking process and the prolific use of sauce rather than dry rub has attracted a loyal following: The Kansas City Barbecue Society boasts over 13,000 members worldwide.
+Gates and Sons, Arthur Bryant’s, Fiorella’s Jack Stack, Joe’s Kansas City, BB’s Lawnside, Danny Edward’s, Winslow’s, Hayward’s, and Smokestack—just to name a few of the local joints.
+The typical long and slow smoking process and the prolific use of sauce rather than dry rub has attracted a loyal following: The Kansas City Barbecue Society boasts over 20,000 members worldwide.

 But if barbecue is not your style you will still find a big variety of restaurants and specialty shops offering everything from burgers to sushi to foie gras to tapas.